airladon/FigureOne/docs/tutorials/draw/draw.md

 ### <a id="drawing-boilerplate"></a> Drawing Boilerplate
-To test examples within the 'Drawing Shapes' and 'Drawing Text' sections of the API reference create an `index.html` file and `index.js` file.
+To test examples within the 'Drawing Shapes' sections of the API reference create an `index.html` file and `index.js` file.

 All examples are snippets which can be appended to the end of the `index.js` file.